Low-carbon shifts for Tomago Aluminium, Orica in new state deal

 The companies, which also include cement producer Boral and starch manufacturer Manildra Group, have combined emissions of more than 10 million tonnes of carbon every year, equivalent to the emissions of more than 3.5 million cars.

-Treasurer and Minister for Energy Matt Kean said helping them slash emissions was critical to the success of reaching the state's targets of 70 per cent emissions reduction by 2035 and net zero by 2050.
+Treasurer and Minister for Energy Matt Kean said the companies to slash emissions was critical to the success of reaching the state's targets of 70 per cent emissions reduction by 2035 and net zero by 2050.

 "We are working with industry to transform NSW into an innovative, thriving low carbon economy.
 Accelerating the deployment of deep decarbonisation technology will help industry prosper in a net zero economy and open up new markets for NSW-made products," Mr Kean said.